navneettomar11/technical-guides/agile/project-management.md

 An organization can't achieve its goals without bundling and focusing its resources.
 Plus, regardless of type of work, individuals make countless trade-off decisions every day in how tasks are done.
 Ultimately, managers cannot and should not get involved with these micro-level decisions.
 Management can only provide the right information and environment to empower individuals to act in the best interests of global goals.

 > PRO TIP:
 > There are many different frameworks using different terminologies for similar purposes.
-OKRs(objectibe and key results) are an example of a popular and widespread framework.
+OKRs(objective and key results) are an example of a popular and widespread framework.
 Practically speaking, we belive that efficient execution matter more than framework or terminology, and don't favor one over another.

 ### Takeways and next steps
+Connecting day-to-day development with business strategy is a two-way process.
+Looking top-down, it's essential to set boundaries and focus areas for teams to work in ("framing the sandbox", if you will).
+These focus areas are derived directly from the business plan and overarching corporate strategy.
+For each focus area there should be clearly defined, measurable end goal.
+From the bottom-up, make sure everyone knows which themes and goals every task contributes to.
+Raise concerns if this unclear, as it indicates either misalignment on the goals, or lack of focus.

+The roadmap is a good place to start, especially if implementing themes and goals seems intimidating.
+The roadmap will force product owners to put serious thought into how epics and user stories are contributing to business strategy and whether particular areas of work are important.
+Themes will also help track resource investment at the start of the project.
+Track the investments in each new theme on the roadmap to ensure that all themes are well funded and aren't setup for failure.

+Overall, the secret is to foster ongoing conversation and reflection about the work, and to steer steadily towards a longer-term goal rather than drifiting through day-to-day tactical work.

+## Report: agile is the competitive advantage for a digital age
+> Harvard Business Review Analytic services throws its weight behind agile development

+In a new report, Harvard Business Review Analytic services dubbed agile software development "the competitive advantage for a digital age".
+Not the most colorful proclaimation of all-time, maybe, but this is the Harvard Business Review Analytic Services.
+Wait a minute.
+This is the Harvard Business Review Analytic Services.
+And they're saying agile software development has "become a trusted and preferred method of development for software teams everywhere"?

+What the report outlines is that shift in development trends has happened.
+With so much competition out there, software development teams must meet customers need faster.
+Before, that is, a competitior beats them to it.
+Moving to more agile forms of software planning and delivering helps teams do just that.
+But it's more than that.
+Agile helps organization in multiple industries improve product quality, time to market, and employee satisfaction.

+The thing to keep in mind, however is that "doing agile right is not a cosmetic fix, but something that companies need to dedicate time and resources to in several key areas".
+So, it take some times.
+What's good in life that doesn't take a little time and dedication?